Paying for Care

 Some older adults have adequate savings to cover long-term care expenses either in-home or in a facility, but most people do not.
 For millions of people who may not have relatives with the financial means to help or for those who live alone and have limited income and resources, paying for care can be a challenge.

-The average monthly cost of nursing home care in Virginia is more than $8,669 for a semi-private room and $9,825 for a private room, according to CareScout.
-The average monthly cost of in-home care for a home health aide is $6,292, according to Genworth and CareScout’s 2024 Cost of Care survey.
-Assisted living’s average monthly cost for a private room in Northern Virginia is $6,000, but some Reston facilities cost more.
+• For 2025, the average monthly cost of nursing home care in Virginia was approximately $10,250 for a semi-private room and $11,680 for a private room, according to CareScout.
+The average monthly cost of in-home care using a non-medical caregiver was $6,673.
+Assisted living’s average monthly cost for a private room in Virginia nearly $7,000; however, the cost is more in the Washington Metro area where facilities can average $8,725 per month.

 Medicare